 In a recent clip from “The Pete Holmes Show” on TBS, the gawky comedian goes to visit pastor Rob Bell to talk about God – and to learn how to surf.
 “Is surfing like a spiritual thing for you?”
 Holmes asks.
 “Very much so,” Bell responds.
 “I think the ocean is all about love, but it wants a little respect.”

 But Bell isn’t the first person to compare God with the sea and surfing with the spiritual life.
 In fact, the philosopher Peter Kreeft has been writing on the subject for years.
 Three of his books – The Sea Within (2006), I Surf, Therefore I Am (2008), and If Einstein Had Been a Surfer (2009) – delve into the oceanic grandeur of God and the mystical experience of surfing.
-Kreeft has lectured on the sea, conjured stories about the sea – even his website is filled with images of the sea.
+Kreeft has , conjured stories about the sea – even his website is filled with images of the sea.

 Now, a short documentary from Blackfriar Films, The Sea Within, brings Kreeft’s lifelong fascination to life – and the result is an alluring glimpse into the beauty and bliss of surfing.